Limited company: One of the most common legal forms

 The company's capital requirement (share capital) must amount to at least CHF 100,000 (Art.
 621622, Swiss Code of Obligations).
 It must be at least 20% paid-up (discharged), but at a minimum of CHF 50,000 (Art.
 632 Swiss Code of Obligations).
 This share capital does not necessarily need to be paid in cash.
 It can be paid in the form of benefits in kind (e.g. real property, machines, etc.).

-The share capital can also be set in the most significant foreign currency in relation to the company's activities.
-It must have a minimum equivalent value of at least 100,000 Swiss francs at the time of incorporation.
-When the share capital is denominated in a foreign currency, the same currency must be used for both commercial accounting and financial reporting.
-The permitted currencies are determined by the Swiss government.
-Cryptocurrencies are excluded (OR 621).
+The share capital can also be denominated in the foreign currency in which the company mostly conducts its business.
+This must have a minimum equivalent value of at least CHF 100,000 at the time of formation.
+If the share capital is denominated in a foreign currency, the same currency must be used for both commercial accounting and financial reporting.
+Permitted currencies (along with the Swiss franc) are the euro, US dollar, pound sterling, and the yen.
+Cryptocurrencies are not permitted (Art.
+621, Swiss Code of Obligations).

 On creation of a limited company, the founder or founders must open a deposit account with a banking institution.
 This should be a bank account in which the share capital of the company being formed is deposited pending registration on the trade register.
 A declaration of deposit is submitted in exchange for the payment of the funds, which remain frozen in the deposit account until the creation of the company is published in the trade register.
 In order to open a deposit account with a banking institution, you need to send a certified copy of the identification of the person signing the application, or a certified signature of the applicant.